castle-engine/conference-dev-days-summer-2024/README.md

 TODO: Add link to YouTube video etc. when available.

+... after the recording I only did:

+- reworked `OnCollisionEnter` to use 1 method `SkeletonCollides` for all 3 enemies,
+- fixed FPC compatilibity,
+- added README and screnshots.

 ## Features shown

 - First of all, using [Castle Game Engine](https://castle-engine.io/), our open-source 3D and 2D game engine with comfortable [editor](https://castle-engine.io/editor) and powerful API using [modern Pascal](https://castle-engine.io/why_pascal).